Increased bag limits coming to Bay scallop season in Dixie County, parts of Taylor and Levy

 Bay scallop season is here.

-Beginning Saturday, June 15, scalloping will be permitted in the Fenholloway-Suwannee River Zone, which includes Dixie County, portions of Taylor County including Keaton Beach and Steinhatchee and a portion of Levy County.
+Scalloping opened in the Fenholloway-Suwannee River Zone on June 15.
+The zone includes Dixie County, portions of Taylor County including Keaton Beach and Steinhatchee and a portion of Levy County.
 The season in that zone will remain open through Labor Day, which is Sept.
 2.

 The zone’s daily bag limit from June 15-30 is 1 gallon of whole bay scallops in the shell or 1 cup of shucked bay scallop meat.
 Those limits are per person, with a maximum of 5 gallons of whole scallops or 2 pints of shucked scallop meat per vessel.